rfc-editor-drafts/rfc9966/README.md

-# base-template
+# Publication repo for RFC 9966

-Base template repository for drafts
+First RFC to be published using purple.